egym/lib-mwa-utils/README.md

 1. `getMwaInitialContext()` returns the initial context typed as `MwaInitialContext`.

 ### MWA Commands
-The commands are expose as the react hook `useMwaPortalCommands`.
-This hook returns a Javascript object with the following functions:
+The following functions are available to send commands to the BMA:
 1. `publishAuthToken()` publishes the `authToken` to the BMA.
 1. `publishDismiss()` publishes the `dismiss` command to the BMA.
 1. `publishExerciserInfo()` publishes the `exerciserInfo` to the BMA.